Shayshu-NR/ECE241-Digital-systems-fall-2019/README.md

-Yo don't be an idiot and copy this code line for line
+Yo don't be an idiot and copy this code line for line @SecondYearECEs